Stop Losing Catfish to Bad Presentation

 |---|---|---|

-| Suspended Bait | Expands scent zone, increases visibility, triggers lateral line | Stable suspension at any depth |
+| Suspended Bait | Expands scent zone, increases visibility, triggers lateral line | Stable suspension at any depth; mimics natural prey for all species |

-| Slip Bobber System | Adjust depth instantly | Smooth slip, optimized buoyancy |
+| FATKAT Bobber | Adjust depth instantly for changing water and feeding zones | Smooth optimized buoyancy; easy to tweak without retying, carries big bait |

 | Depth Control | Critical to match feeding zone | Easy adjustments without tangles |